 |

-Gnomad2 is a gui for managing music files on the Creative NOMAD and Zen range of MP3 players, plus the Dell Digital Jukebox.
-These devices use Creative's custom communication protocol named "PDE" (Portable Digital Entertainment).
+Gnomad2 is a gui for managing music files on the Creative Nomad/MuVo/Jukebox/Zen range of MP3 players, plus the Dell Digital Jukebox.
+These devices use Creative's custom communication protocol called "PDE" (Portable Digital Entertainment).
+This protocol is accessible via the libnjb library included in the Gnomad2 package.

 The iRiver range of MP3 players includes some models which are UMS mode (standard USB mass storage), some which are MTP, and recent models which are dual-mode.